habit-lang/mil-tools/doc/syntax.md

 ## 2 - The core language:

-The mil-tools core language provides a common syntax for kinds, types, type definitions, and external definitions in both MIL and LC programs.
+The mil-tools core language provides a common syntax for kinds, types, type definitions, and external declarations in both MIL and LC programs.
 It is not intended to be used as a standalone language.